Chicago-Area Albums of the Mid 60s to Early 1970s

 all these tracks, which makes them less phony than the American

 Breed, and with competent vocalists, but more wussy.
-The band was Ray
+Also, there were seven guys in the NC6.

 Produced by Pete Wright.

-Take note of the picture on the back the album if you have it - it will be important later.
+note of the picture on the back the album if you have it.

 Attacking